(*Disclaimer: Please note that treatment results will vary from individual to individual.)

 Please fill in our simple contact form below

-To arrange your free consultation with no obligation please contact us online.
+To arrange your consultation with no obligation please contact us online.
 For further information on this exclusive treatment for vitiligo or if you have any questions or queries about a treatment that we Solihull Medical Cosmetic Clinic offer Phone the clinic on: 0845 603 6150.